klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/debug/blockchain.md

 ## debug_startWarmUp <a id="debug_startwarmup"></a>

-The `startWarmUp` starts warm-up iterating the latest state trie and caching it.
+The `startWarmUp` starts iterating the latest state trie to warm up the trie cache.
+The iteration will be automatically stopped if 90% of the trie cache is full.
 The method returns the error if it fails to start the state migration, or `null` if it succeeds to start it.

 | Client  | Method invocation                                            |